-These courses are arranged to meet the needs of students who desire to study Music or Elocution at the same time they are pursuing the regular course.
+The courses in Music and Elocution are arranged to meet the needs of the students who desire to study them at the same time they are pursuing the regular course.
 Such students are of two classes-those who wish to pursue a full course and secure the certificate of one of these departments, and those who desire simply to gain such proficiency as may be possible in limited time.
 To the former class a substitution is offered, so that they can drop one of the studies of the regular course and take one of these supplementary studies instead, as prescribed in the note to the regular courses.
-For all students taking these supplementary courses an extra charge will be made, according to the schedule of rates published on page 66.
-It is not advisable for a student to attempt more than two of these studies at the same time.
+For all students taking these supplementary courses an extra charge will he made, acording to the schedule of rates published on page 67.
+It is not advisable for a student to attempt more than two of these studies at the same time